Global Internet

 • Xfinity excels at variety by offering everything from budget-friendly 75 Mbps plans for light users to ultra-fast multi-gigabit tiers.
 These Xfinity Internet plans are suitable for the most demanding professional households and tech enthusiasts.

-• Spectrum keeps things simple by offering three main tiers, which are usually 300 Mbps, 500 Mbps, and 1 Gbps, which makes the decision process much faster for customers who hate complicated menus.
+• Spectrum keeps things simple by offering 4 main tiers.
+The Spectrum Home Internet plans are usually 300 Mbps, 500 Mbps, 1 Gbps, and 2 Gbps, which makes the decision process much faster for customers who hate complicated menus.

 8. Bundling Options